Carmy - Easy Healthy-ish Recipes

 Do I have to stuff my chicken?

-No, you don’t but I love the flavour that is infused throughout the chicken by stuffing it.
+No, you don’t but I love the flavor that is infused throughout the chicken by stuffing it.
 Slice the lemon if you have trouble fitting it into the cavity.

 How big should my Dutch oven be?